 WireframeSketcher comes both as a standalone application but also as a plug-in for any Eclipse IDE.
 It’s cross-platform and has a native and fast UI on Windows, Mac OS X and Linux.
 Create anything from quick mockups to large prototypes.
 Built-in refactoring lets you painlessly rename and move files around without breaking links.
 Flexible UI lets you take advantage of multiple monitors.

 Hand-drawn or clean look

 With WireframeSketcher you get rough, unfinished, hand-drawn look for your mockups.
 This way your stakeholders won’t be distracted by little details and you can focus on what’s important.
-When needed, you can instantly switch to clean theme.
+When needed, you can instantly switch to a clean look.